192nd Airlift Squadron: Korean War mobilization

 On 1 March 1951 the 192nd was federalized and brought to active-duty due to the Korean War.
-It was initially assigned to Strategic Air Command (SAC) and transferred to Bergstrom AFB, Texas and assigned to the Federalized Missouri ANG 131st Fighter-Bomber Group.
-The 131st FBG was composed of the 192nd FS, the 110th Composite Squadron (Missouri); 170th Fighter Squadron (Illinois ANG) and 178th Fighter Squadron (North Dakota ANG).
+It was initially assigned to Strategic Air Command (SAC) and transferred to Bergstrom Air Force Base, Texas and assigned to the Federalized Missouri ANG 131st Fighter-Bomber Group.
+The 131st was composed of the 192nd, the 110th Fighter Squadron (Missouri); 170th Fighter Squadron (Illinois ANG) and 178th Fighter Squadron (North Dakota ANG).
 At Bergstrom, its mission was a filler replacement for the 27th Fighter-Escort Group which was deployed to Japan as part of SAC's commitment to the Korean War.

-The unit was at Bergstrom until November when it was transferred to Tactical Air Command (TAC) and moved to George AFB, California.
+The unit was at Bergstrom until November when it was transferred to Tactical Air Command (TAC) and moved to George Air Force Base, California.
 At George, the unit was scheduled to be re-equipped with F-84D Thunderjets and was programmed for deployment to Japan, however the F-84s were instead sent to France and the 131st Fighter-Bomber Wing remained in California and flew its F-51 Mustangs for the remainder of its federal service.
-The 192nd Fighter-Bomber Squadron was released from active duty and returned to Nevada state control on 15 October 1952.
+The 192nd Fighter-Bomber Squadron was released from active duty and returned to Nevada state control on 1 December 1952.